getspooky/Vespa/README.md

 npm run build
 ```

-You don’t necessarily need a static server in order to run a Create React App project in production.
+You don’t necessarily need a static server in order to run a Vespa project in production.
 It also works well when integrated into an existing server side app.

 Here’s a programmatic example using Node and Express: